Stay Connected

 RHODE ISLAND (PROVIDENCE, RI)

 Communities for People (CFP) is a non-profit agency serving youth and families through community-based programs and services.
 You will be instrumental in helping youth and families to achieve permanency, independence and integration into the community.
 You will gain professional experience and exposure to the child welfare system.
-EOE.
+EOE

 Benefits: